 Excel VBA Font Color

-VBA Font Color property is used to change the font color of excel cells using vba code.
-We can change the color of the font in multiple ways using color index, color property with RGB function.
+VBA Font Color property one may use to change the font color of Excel cells using VBA code.
+Using the color index and color property with the RGB function, we can change the font color in multiple ways.

-When I prepare a dashboard in excel, I usually spend a considerable amount of time formatting cells, fonts, etc. Often I feel like an excel beautician by looking at the various colors of the excel formatting.
-Changing the font color in excel worksheet is an easy job, but when it comes to Excel, you should know the ways of writing VBA code to change the font color.
+When we prepare a dashboard in excel, we usually spend considerable time formatting cells, fonts, etc. Often, we feel like an Excel beautician by looking at the various colors of the Excel formatting.
+For example, changing the font color in an Excel worksheet is an easy job, but when it comes to Excel, you should know how to writing VBA code to change the font color.

-To change the font color, first, we need to identify what are the cells we are going to change.
+To change the font color, first, we need to identify what cells we are going to change.

 Range (“A1:A10”)